dorsal-lab/rocprofiler_ctf_plugin/README.md

 Rebuild libtracer_tool.so and libtool.so in roctracer and rocprofiler with those 2 new files.
 Those new tool files will overload flushing functions in current roctracer/rocprofiler implementation with the plugin functions.
 - replace `rpl_run.sh` file in `rocprofiler/bin` by `rpl_run.sh` in `rocprofiler_roctracer_files` directory
-This new script will instanciate an environment variable if --ctf-format option is given in rocprof command
+This new script will instanciate an environment variable if --output-plugin option is given in rocprof command